marcopeg/marcopeg.github.io/content/posts/2019/0625-simple-auth-in-graphql/simple-auth-in-graphql.md

 }
 ```

-There are few interesting things going on here:
+There are a few interesting things going on here:

 **Point n.1:** Crash fast.
 If your feature or service depends on a setting or _environment variable_,
 it is good practice to **validate it at boot time**.